kera-cudmore/mongodb-taskmanager/README.md

 ### Imagery

 The site has been created to  learn and showcase CRUD functionality, no images have been used.
+All icons used in this project were sourced from [Font Awesome](https://fontawesome.com/).

 ### Wireframes